 Every business sphere, especially in the financial services industry, has regulations put in place for a reason.
 Forex brokers are expected to follow strict rules to continue operating legally.
 But many people complain that regulations can be costly and overbearing, especially for those who trade forex professionally.
 This may be true in many cases, but is going unregulated ever worth the risk?

 What are the differences between regulated & unregulated brokers?

 Regulated forex brokers are expected to follow strict regulations to ensure the market remains fair.
 When an onshore, regulated broker breaks the rules and does wrong by their clients, they are subjected to various penalties.

 When regulated forex brokers are accused of breaking the rules, they have enquiries launched against them.
 In the case of mild infractions, they are forced to pay fines deemed appropriate for the exact violation they’re guilty of committing.
-When they repeatedly break the rules, or break serious rules and get caught, they face more severe consequences, such as the revocation of their licences.
+If repeatedly breaking the rules, or breaking serious rules and then get caught, they face more severe consequences, such as the revocation of their licences.
 Legitimate forex brokers sometimes commit more extreme and damaging offences.
 When they do, they can potentially face lawsuits, in some cases leading to criminal charges.